A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

-\paragraph{Direct coupling:} As the $Z$ boson is uncharged, it acquires no mass through direct coupling to the QL photon field.
-However, it still interacts with the QL scalar boson field.
-Following a similar calculation to \sref{sec:WmassQLphotonandscalar} yields
+\paragraph[Direct coupling]{Direct coupling: } As the $Z$ boson is uncharged and colourless, it acquires no mass through direct coupling to the background photon or gluon fields.
+However, it still interacts with the background scalar boson field.
+Following a similar calculation to \sref{sec:WmassQLphotonandscalar} and separating the series as per \sref{sec:universalcorrs} yields

-\paragraph{Universality coupling: } Rather surprisingly, however, there does exist a mechanism whereby the $Z$ boson may acquire mass from the QL photon field.
-Consider again the mechanism behind the universal applicability of boson mass-squared vertex loop corrections in \sref{sec:universalcorrs}.
-When the $Z$ boson is interacting with the preons of the QL, this attracts the obvious leading-order term associated with \fref{fig:Wmassbosoncorrs}(i), but when these preons are charged, the residual pair after integration over one set of spatial co-ordinates may then be mapped onto fundamental vector bosons.
-For charged fermions this mapping results in a superposition of the photon, $Z$ boson, and dilaton gradient [which may, in this context, be recruited as a third diagonal boson on $\SU{3}_A$ as it carries trivial representation on both the $\SU{3}_A$ and $\SU{3}_C$ sectors].
+\paragraph[Indirect (universality) coupling]{Indirect (universality) coupling: } Rather surprisingly, however, there does exist a mechanism whereby the $Z$ boson may acquire mass from the background photon and gluon fields.
+Begin with the photon field, and consider again the mechanism behind the universal applicability of boson mass-squared vertex loop corrections described in \sref{sec:universalcorrs}.
+When the $Z$ boson is interacting with the preons of the pseudovacuum, this attracts the obvious leading-order term associated with the fermion interpretation of \fref{fig:Wmassbosoncorrsnew}(i).
+However, for the $Z$ boson it is also possible to construct nonvanishing diagrams from the three-boson interpretation discussed in \sref{sec:universalcorrs}.
+Since the $A$-sector representation matrix associated with the $Z$ boson is diagonal, the background bosons constructed from the residual preons are identical and self-conjugate, generating a diagram having the form of \fref{fig:Wphotons}(ii).

-Recognising that the off-diagonal fundamental bosons do not contribute to particle mass, only diagonal composite vector bosons need be considered.
-On-diagonal, for any given composite vector boson with representation matrix $e_{ii}$ a basis of fundamental bosons may be chosen consisting of the photon, $Z$ boson, and a boson derived from the dilaton gradient which has a vanishing entry at $e_{ii}$.
-Consequently, any mass arising from this sector may always be attributed to the QL photon field.
+A basis of diagonal bosons may be chosen consisting of the photon, $Z$~boson, and $N$~boson from which it is possible to construct any given composite vector boson with representation matrix $e_{ii}$.
+However, given the gauge choices of \Psref{III}{sec:GL18Cgauge}, any mass arising from this sector must always be attributed to the contributions of the background photon field.
+Consequently it is only necessary to consider triplets involving charged preons.

 First, consider the lepton channels.
 When the preons are electron-type preons ($a\in\{1,2\}$) there are three choices of charged preon and three choices of charged antipreon, and freedom to choose which preons to integrate out gives nine ways to make a composite vector boson whose $a$-charges indicate it relates to the photon.
 When the preons are neutrino-type preons ($a=3$), these have no overlap with the photon and so can be ignored.
 The lepton sector thus offers a total of 18 channels (nine from $e_L$ and nine from $\bar e_R$).